 Step 2: Evaluate people and processes

-Once you’ve chosen a framework and how to run the assessment, start compiling information about your systems and conducting interviews to learn more about the organization’s key objectives.
+Once you’ve chosen a framework and how to run the assessment, start compiling information about your systems and conducting interviews to learn more about the organisation’s key objectives.

 Security analysts should conduct in-depth interviews with your company’s key stakeholders and specific departments like HR and legal.
 This usually includes the leadership team, IT staff, security administrators (if you have a dedicated security team in house) and anyone who works with the network, servers or workstations.

-The goal is to learn as much as possible about your IT environment, application inventory, organizational charts, policies and processes, and other relevant details.
+The goal is to learn as much as possible about your IT environment, application inventory, organisational charts, policies and processes, and other relevant details.

 Key staff members can provide details on how the various controls are implemented.
 For example: